hwangkyh/hwangkyh.github.io/essays/consistency-is-key.md

 After all, consistency is the key to success.
 As Anthony Robbins said, "It's not what we do once in a while that shapes our lives.
 It's what we do consistently."

-[jGRASP Checkstyle button source](https://w3.cs.jmu.edu/spragunr/CS139_S16/supplement/checkstyle_file.png) (apologies for the atrocious pixelation, or lack thereof, of the button, it was the best I could find)
+[jGRASP Checkstyle button source](https://w3.cs.jmu.edu/spragunr/CS139_S16/supplement/checkstyle_file.png) (apologies for the atrocious pixelation, or lack thereof, of the button)